SpaceX delivers ‘mighty mice,’ worms, robot to space station

 NASA has tucked some Christmas presents in the shipment for the station’s six-person crew, as well.

-It’s SpaceX’s 19th delivery to the space station for NASA over the past seven years.
+It’s SpaceX’s 19th delivery to the orbiting outpost for NASA over the past seven years.

 The astronauts have another delivery coming Monday — this one launched by Russia from Kazakhstan on Friday.